 (And yes, this can be abused.
 You’ll have to tell some people this does not mean they can opt of every meeting.
 Ultimately, the team as a whole should have the right to overrule one person’s desire not to attend a meeting.)

-And, along those lines, the second question above will help identify if someone absent from the meeting should be there.
+And, along those lines, the second question above (and the seventh in our running list) will help identify if someone absent from the meeting should be there.
 Yes, as much as I hate meetings (I’d probably run toward the snakes), sometimes we need to include more people.

 Err or the side of too few meetings and too few people, but some meetings are worth having.
 And those meetings are made more valuable by having the right participants.